lfkdsk/JustUiKit/README.md

 * Installation with CocoaPods

-  CocoaPods is a dependency manager for Objective-C/Swift, which automates and simplifies the process of using 3rd-party libraries like TangramKit in your projects.
+  CocoaPods is a dependency manager for Objective-C/Swift, which automates and simplifies the process of using 3rd-party libraries like JustUiKit in your projects.
 You can install it with the following command:

   `$ sudo gem install cocoapods`

-  To integrate TangramKit into your Xcode project using CocoaPods, specify it in your Podfile:
+  To integrate JustUiKit into your Xcode project using CocoaPods, specify it in your Podfile:

   ``` ruby
   platform :ios, '8.0'